Akaito/codesaru.com/module_projects/content/projects/codesaru-com.md

 This site was originally made with Drupal.
 That was very nice for a while.
 Eventually extensions, data backup and installation processes became a hassle.
 To keep surprise maintenance to a minimum, the site was re-written with [Flask][].
-Since long-term low-maintenance is the main goal on this rewrite, I've stuck with well-maintained tools and stayed away from fancy nice things.
+Since long-term low-maintenance is the main goal on this rewrite, I've stuck with well-maintained tools and stayed away from fancy things.

 Disclaimer: I'm not experienced with any of the tools being used here.
 So don't take it as best-practice if you're learning, and be nice when judging it.